Vance says Israel-Hamas ceasefire "going frankly better than I expected"

 "There are going to be fits and starts," Vance told reporters.
 "Hamas is gonna fire on Israel, Israel's gonna have to respond, of course."

 Hamas has denied responsibility for an alleged RPG attack that killed two Israeli soldiers over the weekend.
-Israeli Prime Minister Benjamin Netanyahu said Monday that it was a Hamas attack, and that the Israeli military responded to the alleged ceasefire violation by dropping almost 169 tons of bombs in Gaza.
+Netanyahu said Monday that it was a Hamas attack, and that the Israeli military responded to the alleged ceasefire violation by dropping almost 169 tons of bombs in Gaza.

 "One of our hands holds a weapon, the other hand is stretched out for peace," Netanyahu told lawmakers on Monday.
 "You make peace with the strong, not the weak.
 Today Israel is stronger than ever before."